kyma-project/busola/core-ui/README.md

 ## Overview

-This is the application responsible for serving most of the views for the Busola.
+This is the application responsible for serving most of the views for Busola.
 It's based on the [ReactJS](https://reactjs.org/) library.

 ## Installation

-To install Core-UI together with the Busola, run the `npm run bootstrap:ci` command in the root directory.
+To install Core-UI together with Busola, run the `npm run bootstrap:ci` command in the root directory.

 You can also install dependencies just for this app using the `npm ci` command.